MaivaSoftwares/MaivaSoftwares/README.md

 <h2>PROFILE SUMMARY</h2>
 <p >I am an adaptable and dedicated web developer proficient in a range of web technologies, including HTML/CSS, JavaScript, UI/UX, and WordPress CMS.
 My philosophy revolves around creating websites that not only fulfill their communication purpose but also captivates users through visual appeal and user-friendly design.

-As a web developer, I thrive in collaborative team environments, excelling under pressure and tight deadlines.
-My ability to work effectively within a team setting significantly contributes to the successful completion of projects.
-As a web developer, I thrive in collaborative team environments, excelling under pressure and tight deadlines.
-My ability to work effectively within a team setting significantly contributes to the successful completion of projects
+As a web developer, I excel in team environments, handling pressure and meeting tight deadlines.
+I actively pursue ongoing learning to stay updated with the latest technologies, ensuring continuous improvement in my skills and contributing to project success.
 </p>
 <h2>👨‍💻 Web Development Projects:</h2>